Memory-two strategies forming symmetric mutual reinforcement learning equilibrium in repeated prisoners' dilemma game: Optimality in longer memory

 This theorem results in the following corollary. \begin{corollary} A mutual reinforcement learning equilibrium obtained by memory-$n^\prime$ reinforcement learning is also a mutual reinforcement learning equilibrium obtained by memory-$n$ reinforcement learning with $n>n^\prime$. \end{corollary}

 Therefore, the strategies (\ref{eq:rGrim}) and (\ref{eq:rWSLS}) in the previous section also form mutual reinforcement learning equilibria even if players use memory-$n$ reinforcement learning with $n>2$.
 Similarly, the (memory-one) Grim strategy and the (memory-one) WSLS strategy still form mutual reinforcement learning equilibria even if players use memory-two reinforcement learning, since it has been known that Grim and WSLS form memory-one mutual reinforcement learning equilibria, respectively \cite{UsuUed2021}.
+We remark that this property is similar to that of Nash equilibrium in finite automaton selection game, which claims that two automata must have an equal number of states in equilibria \cite{AbrRub1988}.